giby42/forcefield/README.md

 H      -0.033945843010      -0.587122537140      -0.594419436427
 !*********************************************************************
-The first line is the total atom number in the molecular The second line is empty from the third line, the first letter indicate the atom type,then follow the coordination of this atom
+The first line is the total atom number in the molecular The second line is empty.
+From the third line, the first letter indicate the atom type,then follow the coordination of this atom